MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctreectrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Araç ipuçlarını kullanmak için, `CTreeCtrl` nesneyi oluştururken TVS_NOTOOLTIPS stilini belirtin.
+Araç ipuçlarını kullanmak için `CTreeCtrl` nesnesini oluştururken TVS_NOTOOLTIPS stilini belirtin.

 ### <a name="example"></a>Örnek